mcsee/Software-Design-Articles/Articles/TDD Conference 2021/Which is better to Code by Contract TDD or API-first/readme.md

 ## Bio

 Meenakshi Dhanani works as a Developer Advocate at Postman where she advocates best practices for Postman, the larger API community, and an API-first approach to software development.
 She was previously a software consultant at ThoughtWorks, where she trained employees and worked on projects applying XP (extreme programming) practices - TDD, CI/CD, pair programming by the book.

-> TL;DR: TDD and API-First are complementary techniques.
-We should embrace contracts.

 ## Talk